ilyaselh/agency/src/blog/8-seo-tips-for-web-localization-for-global-markets.md

 Update your sitemap to include the localized version.
 Consider creating a new, local version for anything being run locally.
 You should also consider creating a new footer to hold links to all your international websites.\
 \
-By following the web localization SEO tips above, you’ll help your business to stand out in search engine results and make a smoother transition into new markets.
+By following the SEO localization tips above, you’ll help your business to stand out in search engine results and make a smoother transition into new markets.
 [EA Translations](https://englisharabictranslations.com/) can help you localize your website for the Arabic market, [click here](https://englisharabictranslations.com/) to get a free consultation.

 <!--EndFragment-->